khanson679/khanson679.github.io/resources/latex-tree-drawing/index.md

 </code></pre>
 </details>

-**Excercise 5**
+**Exercise 5**

-Draw the tree for "Bill thinks [that Mary ate the cupcake]".
+Draw the tree for "Bill thinks that Mary ate the cupcake".

-Hints:
-- "That" complements are CPs.
-- Assume infinital clauses are TPs.
+Hint: "that" clauses are CPs.
-- Use PRO for the subject of an infinitival clause.

 <details>
 <summary>